laravel/docs/broadcasting.md

 php artisan install:broadcasting
 ```

-The `install:broadcasting` command will create a `routes/channels.php` file where you may register your application's broadcast authorization routes and callbacks.
+The `install:broadcasting` command will create the `config/broadcasting.php` configuration file.
+In addition, the command will create the `routes/channels.php` file where you may register your application's broadcast authorization routes and callbacks.

 <a name="queue-configuration"></a>
 #### Queue Configuration